 - Driving without insurance

 In addition, too many people who receive auto-related citations fail to show up at court—either because they forgot or because they do not want to face the consequences.
 In either situation, this is a huge mistake, as the court will likely issue a warrant for your arrest and charge you with failure to appear.
-By calling an attorney, you can make sure your case is handled on your behalf in the most favorable manner possible.
+By calling a DWI attorney in New Jersey, you can make sure your case is handled on your behalf in the most favorable manner possible.

 Contact a New Jersey Criminal Defense Lawyer Today to Discuss Your Case